2nd Annual Wisconsin Shipwreck Coast International Film Festival 2026

-The film festival brings internationally and locally acclaimed films to our community – helping to drive awareness and conservation of our Great Lakes and Oceans.
-At Friends of Wisconsin Shipwreck Coast National Marine Sanctuary, we know that change starts with people like you.
-Every act of kindness, every dollar, and every moment of your time brings us closer to achieving our mission.
-Together, we can create a brighter, more compassionate world for all.
+The film festival brings 10 internationally and locally acclaimed films to our community – helping to drive awareness and conservation of our Great Lakes and Oceans.
+The event is being hosted by the Friends of Wisconsin Shipwreck Coast NMS, in partnership with the International Ocean Film Festival, National Marine Sanctuary Foundation, and the Wisconsin Shipwreck Coast NMS.

 DOORS OPEN AT 5PM, WITH A CASH BAR FEATURING A SPECIAL ONE-NIGHT-ONLY LOCAL BEER!